Caseraw/katacoda-scenarios/python-envs/step5.md

 `pyenv local MySpecialEnv_py_3.9.2`{{ execute }}

-> Notice the shell prompt change into `(MySpecialEnv_py_3.9.2) $`. _This means that the environment is activated.
-Remember this whenever you are working with virtual environments._
+> Notice the shell prompt changed into `(MySpecialEnv_py_3.9.2) $`.
+This means that the environment is activated.
+Remember this whenever you are working with virtual environments.

 **List the contents of the directory**